postmannen/ctrl/README.md

 ## What is it ?

-Command And Control anything like Servers, Containers, VM's or others by creating and sending messages with methods who will describe what to do.
-Steward will then take the responsibility for making sure that the message are delivered to the receiver, and that the method specified are executed with the given parameters defined.
+Command And Control anything like Servers, Containers, VM's or others by creating and sending messages with methods who will describe what to do. ctrl will then take the responsibility for making sure that the message are delivered to the receiver, and that the method specified are executed with the given parameters defined.
 An example of a message.

 An example of a **request method** to feed into the system.
 All fields are explained in detail further down in the document.